• Skip to primary navigation

 • Made from 200k potentiometer or 4 resistors based on LED count.

-• Base resistors for each transistor connect at different points along with this chain.
+• Also, base resistors for each transistor connect at different points along with this chain.

 Probes:

-• When we press the resistance drops and current flows to base of transistor and it turns ON.
+• Now connect between base of Q5 transistor and (+) of battery and when we press the resistance drops and current flows to base of transistor and it turns ON.

 Diode 1N4148: